cynthialiu99/CITS3403/README.md

 ```

-### Installing and Running flask
+### Installing Packages and Running flask

-To setup the virtual environment and run flask using Windows, open the root directory of the project in a terminal and type:
+To setup the virtual environment and run flask, open the root directory of the project in a terminal and type:

+(Using Windows Command Prompt)

 ```
 $ python3 -m venv venv